WICG/webpackage/js/sign/README.md

 rm ed25519key.pem
 ```

-In case you chose to use an encrypted private key, it will be prompted during
+If you use an encrypted private key, you will be prompted for its passphrase as
-the signing process.
-If one wants to use the CLI tool programmatically (e.g. as
+part of the signing process.
+If you want to use the CLI tool programmatically,
-part of their DevOps pipeline), they can bypass the prompt by setting the
+then you can bypass the passphrase prompt by storing the passphrase in an
-password into an environment variable named `WEB_BUNDLE_SIGNING_PASSPHRASE`.
+environment variable named `WEB_BUNDLE_SIGNING_PASSPHRASE`.

 ## Release Notes

 ### v0.1.1

-- Adds support for bypassing prompting passphrase for encrypted private keys by
+- Add support for bypassing the passphrase prompt for encrypted private keys by
-  using `WEB_BUNDLE_SIGNING_PASSPHRASE` environment variable if using the CLI
+  reading the passphrase from the `WEB_BUNDLE_SIGNING_PASSPHRASE` environment
-  tool directly.
+  variable if it is set when using the CLI tool directly.

 ### v0.1.0